-I don't like content_for.
-Your view code jumps around up and down files and makes it hard to work out what's going on.
+I have a confession: I really don't like content_for.
+When you use it, your view code starts jumping around between files in a way that's genuinely hard to follow.
 It smells a lot like GOTO.
-When was the last time you saw someone recommend you use a GOTO?
+And when was the last time anyone recommended you use a GOTO?

 content_for :javascript and content_for :css